Skip to main content

 Casting forward

 In the 2010s, WAF relentlessly removes barriers to offering our customers a streamlined casting program.
-We add Manitowoc Pattern & Machining’s precision machining capabilities to our in-house services in 2017.
-And, in 2019, Sachin Shivaram brings his vision for growth to WAF as the first non-family CEO of the family-owned company.
+We add Manitowoc Pattern & Machining’s precision machining capabilities to our in-house services in 2017, entering a period of acquisition and growth.

 2020s